-Grievances or complaints alleging a violation of the College's policies prohibiting discrimination, harassment, and sexual harassment may be submitted to the Director of Diversity and Inclusion (Duns Scotus, Room 115, 716-839-7699).
-The EEO will also inform the Title IX Coordinator of any grievance that may constitute a violation of Title IX.
+Grievances or complaints alleging a violation of the College's policies prohibiting discrimination, harassment, and sexual harassment may be submitted to the Chief Diversity Officer /Title IX Coordinator (Duns Scotus, Room 115, 716-839-8249).
 Grievances may be submitted in writing using the online bias reporting form or any other written mechanism.
 A grievance should contain a statement of the facts identifying the violation and as much supporting documentation as possible.
 Upon request, assistance in preparing the grievance will be supplied by the EEO.
 Those filing a grievance should also express their view of a possible resolution to the problem.
 A grievance should be filed as soon as possible after the alleged discrimination has occurred (usually within 30 days).
 A delay in filing a grievance may impact the ability of the College to investigate and resolve the grievance.